kube-logging/kube-logging.github.io/docs/quickstarts/sumologic.md

 # Logging Operator & Sumologic

-What is the same and what is different of sumologic
+This guide walk you through a simple Sumologic setup via Logging Operator.

-Sumnologic add Prometheus and logging capabilities as well.
-We will only talk about the logging part not the metrics.
+Sumnologic has Prometheus and logging capabilities as well.
+Now we only focus logging part.

 ## Configuration

+There are 3 crucial plugins needed for a proper Sumologic setup.
+1. Kubernetes metadata enhancer
+2. Sumologic filter
+3. Sumologic outout

+Let's setup the logging first.

 ### GlobalFilters

-The first thing we need to ensure is that the EnhanceK8s filter is added to the Logging spec globalFilters section.
+The first thing we need to ensure is that the `EnhanceK8s` filter is present in the Logging spec `globalFilters` section.
-This will ensure to add additional data to the log lines (like deployment and service names)
+This will ensure to add additional data to the log lines (like deployment and service names).

 ```bash
 kubectl apply -f - <<"EOF"